datalink/puppeteer-cli/README.md

 Changes:

-- Updated dependencies
+- Updated dependencies to latest maintained versions
-- CLI is installed as `puppeteer-cli`, not `puppeteer`, so to not collide with Puppeteer's own CLI
+- CLI is now installed as `puppeteer-cli` (not `puppeteer`), so to not collide with Puppeteer's own CLI
-- A strong focus on running under AWS Lambda via AL2
+- This project focuses on running under AWS Lambda via AL2, and the `--headless` option is now always true, with additional flags hard-coded that best support AWS Lambda environments.
 - README updates

 ## Install